Skip to main content

 Introduction

-Scala is a first-class citizen of the modern data stack.
+Scala is the backbone of modern data engineering.
 Whether you run Spark jobs on Databricks, build streaming pipelines with Apache Pekko or Akka, or define transformation logic using functional data processing libraries, Scala is often the language that moves and shapes data at scale.

-Because Scala combines strong static typing with highly expressive functional patterns, tracing exactly which columns are read, written, and transformed across Scala pipelines requires deep static analysis.
-When data flows from a Scala job through a data lake into a warehouse and then into BI dashboards, traditional runtime observability tools lose visibility — turning your Scala pipelines into a black box.
+Scala's strong static typing and highly expressive functional patterns require deep static analysis to determine exactly which columns are read, written, and transformed across pipelines.
+When data moves from a Scala job through a data lake into a warehouse and then into BI dashboards, Scala data flows become a black box for traditional runtime observability tools.

 Foundational connects to your existing repositories and reads your Scala code directly.
 It builds column-level lineage from the code itself, without requiring a running cluster or any changes to your application.